1. Key Characteristics of Yorkshire Terriers

 In addition to their temperature sensitivity, they are prone to these conditions:

 - Eye problems

 - Anesthetic sensitivity

 - Digestive issues

 - Herniated disks

-If you consider getting a Yorkshire terrier, please try adoption resources first.
-See Pets Adviser’s pet adoption page.
+If you consider getting a Yorkshire Terrier, please try adoption resources first.
+See Petful’s pet adoption page.

-- Breed Club: Canadian Yorkshire Terrier Association
+- Canadian Yorkshire Terrier Association. http://cyta.ca/.

 - “Grooming the Yorkshire Terrier.”
 Yorkshire Terrier Club of America. http://www.theyorkshireterrierclubofamerica.org/aboutYorkies-grooming.